Pertegato/PLB2020-1/README.md

 - exercises

 ### News
 !!!
-Bash exercises and lecture material will be uploaded soon !!!
+Bioconductor exercises and lecture material will be uploaded soon !!!

 ## Course contents
 The following contents are available in ```lectures_materials_and_slides``` directory: